Viruses & blood cancer – what you need to know

 - Avoid sharing your food or utensils while eating.

-- If you develop flu symptoms call your doctor immediately, especially if your symptoms include a fever.
+- If you develop flu symptoms, contact your GP or treatment team, especially if your symptoms include a fever.

-- As always, your best source of information is your doctor or treatment centre who knows your medical history best.
+- As always, your best source of information is your treatment team or treatment centre who knows your medical history best.
 While you’re there, what else could you ask?

-Vaccinations, including for the flu, can reduce your chance of getting certain infections.
-But if you’ve had treatment recently, you may not be able to have some vaccinations.
+Vaccinations, including for COVID-19 and the flu, can reduce your chance of getting infected and spreading viruses to other people.

-Speak to your treating specialist about which vaccinations you can have and when.
+Speak to your treatment team/haematologist about which vaccinations you can have and when.

-If you’re planning a holiday abroad, check with your cancer doctor or specialist nurse first about what vaccinations you may need.
+If you’re planning a holiday abroad, check with your treatment team/haematologist first about what vaccinations you may need and should have.

-It’s important you contact your doctor or the nursing team for advice immediately (at any time of the day or night) if you are feeling very unwell, or if you experience any of the following:
+It’s important you contact your treatment team or hospital for advice immediately (at any time of the day or night) if you are feeling very unwell, or if you experience any of the following:

 - A temperature of 38°C or higher* (even if it returns to normal) and/or an episode of uncontrolled shivering (also called a rigor)